FairwindsOps/rok8s-scripts/README.md

 # List of files ending in '.secret.yml' in the kube directory
 SECRETS=('example-app')

+# List of files ending in '.persistent_volume.yml' in the kube directory
+PERSISTENT_VOLUMES=('example-app')

 # List of files ending in '.service.yml' in the kube directory
 SERVICES=('example-app')